 * Raises FY adj.
 EPS forecast to $4.70-$5.06

-July 25 (Reuters) - Centene Corp's quarterly profit topped analysts' estimates on higher enrollments and growth in its Obamacare business and the health insurer raised its full-year profit forecast as it benefits from a strong Obamacare business, in sharp contrast to other struggling large-cap insurers.
+July 25 (Reuters) - Centene Corp's quarterly profit and revenue topped estimates and the health insurer raised its full-year profit forecast as it benefits from a strong Obamacare business, in sharp contrast to other struggling large-cap insurers.

 On Monday, President Trump made a last-ditch plea to U.S. Senate Republicans to "do the right thing" and fulfill campaign promises to repeal and replace Obamacare.
 The Senate will vote on Tuesday whether to open debate on an overhaul of the law.

-Centene's adjusted profit of $1.42 per share was above analysts' expectations of $1.32 per share, according to Thomson Reuters I/B/E/S.
+Centene's adjusted profit of $1.42 per share was above analysts' estimate of $1.32, according to Thomson Reuters I/B/E/S.

-"We believe CNC is the best way to play the reform cycle with potential for multiple expansion now that Medicaid expansion and exchanges look more secure," Piper Jaffray analysts said.
+"We believe Centene is the best way to play the reform cycle with potential for multiple expansion now that Medicaid expansion and exchanges look more secure," Piper Jaffray analyst Sarah James said.

-Shares of the St. Louis, Missouri-based company, which raised its full-year 2017 forecast to be between $4.70 per share and $5.06 per share, were up 3.3 percent at $87.00 in premarket trading.
+Shares of Centene, which raised its full-year 2017 forecast to be between $4.70 per share and $5.06 per share, rose as much as 4.2 percent to $87.75 in morning trading on Tuesday.
 (Reporting by Divya Grover in Bengaluru; Editing by Martina D'Couto)